A Study of Suboptimally Controlled Participants Previously Taking Oral or Infusion DMDs for RMS (MASTER-2)

 Number of Participants With Adherence to Treatment as Assessed by Modified Versions of the Multiple Sclerosis Treatment Adherence Questionnaire (MS-TAQ)

-A relapse will be defined as per routine clinical practice as determined by the investigator.
+A relapse was defined as per routine clinical practice as determined by the investigator.
 As a guide, relapse may be defined as exacerbation of symptoms that occur over a minimum of 24 hours and separated from a previous attack by at least 30 days, in the absence of fever or infection.
-Percentage of participants with relapse up to 24 months of treatment with cladribine tablets, after baseline (prospectively collected data) will be reported.

-Percentage of Participants With Relapse Associated With Hospitalization, Diagnosis or Reason for Hospitalization
+Percentage of Participants With Relapse Associated With Hospitalization

 Percentage of Participants With Relapse Associated With Glucocorticoid Use

-Treatment Pattern as Evaluated by Number of Participants With Previous Treatment for Multiple Sclerosis (MS)
+Number of Previous Disease-Modifying Drugs (DMD) Received for Multiple Sclerosis (MS) at Baseline

 Time Frame: At Baseline (Month 0)